-Choosing a coach can be tricky.
-This guide gives you 10 essential tips to ensure you find the right coach for you and your needs.
+Your guide to ensure you choose the right coach for you and your needs.

 Leading a resilient life means recognising when we are ‘stuck,’ demotivated or lack direction, clarity or motivation.
-Coaching enables people to find that illusive holy grail of confidently moving forward towards the life we want to lead, both professionally and personally.
+Choosing the right coach enables people to find that illusive holy grail of confidently moving forward towards the life we want to lead, both professionally and personally.
 Finding a coach you can really connect with helps you understand yourself, focus on what’s important to you and works together with you to build a process in which you can confidently take action.

 Working with a coach can be an amazing experience that builds resilience to enable you to thrive regardless of what life throws at you

-Coaching is a two-way process, it’s a partnership between you and your coach that enables you to maximise your potential, leverage your strengths, focus on opportunities for development and build plans for your future.
+Coaching is a two-way process, it’s a partnership that enables you to maximise your potential, leverage your strengths, focus on opportunities for development and build plans for your future.
+Choose your coach wisely.

 10 tips to help you find the best coach for you